 To be the best we can be!

-Governors and staff at St. Andrew’s believe the personal development of pupils, spiritually, morally, socially and culturally plays a significant part in their ability to learn and achieve.
+At St. Andrew’s we believe that the personal development of pupils; spiritually, morally, socially and culturally plays a significant part in their ability to learn and achieve.

 Our curriculum intends to develop the ‘whole’ child.
-We aim to ensure our children feel equal, unique and valued through mutual respect and acts of kindness towards each other and the community around us.
-They are exposed to a creative and challenging curriculum that engages and enlightens them, developing a clear sense of hope and determination.
+We aim to ensure our children feel equal, unique, and valued through mutual respect and acts of kindness towards each other and the community around us.
+Children are taught a creative and challenging curriculum that engages and enlightens them, developing a clear sense of hope and determination.

-Through our four school values (Hope, Kindness, Respect and Determination), our pupils become courageous and determined learners – able to take risks, make mistakes and develop resilience.
-Our children are encouraged to reach their potential whilst enjoying their childhood at primary school, in order for them ‘To be the best we can be!’.
+Our school values of Hope, Kindness, Respect and Determination support our children in becoming courageous and determined learners – able to take risks, make mistakes and develop resilience.
+Our children are encouraged to reach their potential whilst enjoying their childhood at primary school.
 They leave us ready to face the challenges of the wider world.

 Staff play an important part in the success of the curriculum by monitoring, evaluating and considering its impact.
 Subjects are planned to ensure progression of knowledge and skills throughout our pupils’ primary education.
 Key vocabulary is taught progressively and re-visited at regular intervals.
 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high-quality teaching.